 Essentially shaping is a matter of working with points on the board.
 Board that has not yet been shape will have four points one in each corner.
 There are three types of actions dealing with points.

 Taking an existing line and inserting a point cuts that line into two segments.
 Deleting a point will automatically create a line to the two points adjacent to that point.
 Moving a point changes the location of the endpoint of the line or lines affected.

 You want to create a toe kick corner of a board you would insert one point on the bottom say three units from the front.
 You would insert another point on the front edge of the board say three units from the bottom.
 Then you would select the corner point (that who’s front and bottom values are both zero) and change those values to both be equal to three.
 The effect of this is to show a toe kick cut from that board.

 You want to create a circle of a board – say for a tabletop – select the board surface and click on the circle tool in the toolbox.
 That board will become circular.
 If you think about it a bit you can take a circular board and by deleting different points on the circle turn that circular board into a semi-circle or any other shape that you might desire.

 You want to create a curved edge of a board select that edge and pick the curve tool in the toolbox.
 Two red dots appear on the line.
 Drag one or both of those red dots to achieve the curve you desire.

-Fourth example of a shape that you would use frequently is cutting an angle at 45° to achieve a 90° mitered corner.
+Fourth example of a shape t— cutting an angle at 45° to achieve a 90° mitered corner.
 This is really simple.
-Select a point and drag that point to be the number of units away that are equal to the width of the board.
-For example you have a 3 unit wide board you want to put a 45° cut on that board take one of the endpoints of the board and change its value by three units.
+Select a point and drag that point away from the corner the number of units equal to the width of the board.
+For example you have a 3 unit wide board you want to put a 45° cut on that board take one of the endpoints of the board.
+Then change its value by three units.
 You can either add or subtract the three units depending which way you want the miter to go.